Things To Do In Nice, France

 We then made our way back down behind the main promenade, taking the back streets towards Old Nice.
 As we wondered through the sleepy, colourful wonderland of wooden shutters and pastel paint, we popped out at the Antiques & Flea Market.
 We had an absolute blast here!
 Held every monday, replacing the flower and fresh produce market, this truely was an authentic site to see.

 Each intriguing artifact looking like it could suddenly come to life and tell you it's hidden secrets.
 Curtis found a pair of amazingly old enamel glass bunsen burners, which stirred all of his nerdy chemistry juices up!
-We contemplated the costs of bringing them home, but the risk of them breaking just didn't seem worth it.
+We contemplated the costs of bringing them back home to Australia, but the risk of them breaking just didn't seem worth it.

 My mind slipping into a pool of tranquility.
 Like a Pensieve from Harry Potter, I was able to gently and clearly reflect on the day we'd had.